Reaching them requires nuance and understanding.

 Hispanics Are Not Just Another Demographic Group

 Hispanic.
 Latino/Latina/Latinx.
 One thing is sure.
 This segment of the population cannot be painted with one brushstroke.
-U.S. Hispanics hail from a variety of countries with unique traditions and languages (to an extent).
+U.S. Hispanics hail from man countries with unique traditions and languages (to an extent).
 Additionally, the multi-generational family can represent many degrees of assimilation.
 Growing up, holidays with my family included grandparents who only spoke Spanish, a grandfather who spoke both (and quite good English, as I recall), parents, aunts, and uncles switching mid-conversation between Spanish and English, and all the cousins speaking English only (or as much as we could get away with).
 This is a familiar setting in many Hispanic households.

 Given this, how we shop and consume media could never be not one-size-fits-all.